xymopen/babel-plugin-auto-import/README.md

 ## Known differences

-This plugin fails test case 14 where it transforms...
+This plugin fails test `should insert import for object property` where it transforms...

 ```javascript
 let a = {